 To unleash the innovation potential in teams, here are 7 leadership actions that help build a climate of psychological safety where innovation can thrive:

 - Be accessible.
-Leaders encourage team members to learn together by being accessible and personally involved.
+Leaders encourage team members to learn together by supporting team members, being accessible and personally involved.

 - Acknowledge limits.
 When leaders admit they don’t know something, their genuine display of humility encourages other team members to follow suit.

 - Display fallability.
 To create psychological safety, team leaders must demonstrate a tolerance of failure by acknowledging their own fallability.

 - Invite participation.
 When people believe their leaders value their input, they’re more engaged and responsive.

 - Frame failure as learning opportunities.
 Instead of punishing people for well-intentioned risks that backfire, leaders encourage team members to embrace error and deal with failure in a productive manner.

 - Use direct language.
 Using direct, actionable language instigates the type of straightforward, blunt discussion that enables learning.